true-north-engineering/vhs-devops-lab/README.md

 - Implement login/logout and use with User and Workers credentials
 - Forbid users with ROLE_USER access to RentalController resources

-#### UI or Postman collection
+#### Postman collection
-Design a simple frontend/postman to our VHS rental shop that will have these mandatory actions:
+Design a simple postman collection to our VHS rental shop that will have these mandatory actions:
 - Login/Logout
 - VHS
   - List
   - VHS Rent and Return option
-  - Preview
 - List of Rentals

 #### Run Nexus